 - Press twice quickly on the RKE transmitter until the liftgate moves. - Press on the driver door.
-The driver door must be unlocked. - Press the touch pad in the liftgate handle after unlocking all doors.
-A locked vehicle can be opened if the RKE transmitter is within 1 m (3 ft) of the liftgate.
+The driver door must either be unlocked or locked without the security armed. - Press the touch pad in the liftgate handle after unlocking all doors.
+A locked vehicle can be opened if the RKE transmitter is within 1 m (3 ft) of the touch pad.